 - liver disease, cirrhosis, or if you drink more than 3 alcoholic beverages per day;

 - a drug or alcohol addiction;

 - diarrhea, inflammatory bowel disease, bowel obstruction, severe constipation;

 - kidney disease;

-- a history of head injury, brain tumor, or stroke; or
+- a head injury, brain tumor, or stroke;

 If you use narcotic medicine while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
 Tell your doctor if you are pregnant or plan to become pregnant.

 Acetaminophen and hydrocodone can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.

 How should I take acetaminophen and hydrocodone?